BeeStation/BeeStation-Hornet/code/modules/atmospherics/Atmospherics.md

 #### Portable

 These are the atmos machines you can move around.
 They interface with connectors to talk to pipelines, and can contain tanks.
 Not a whole lot more to discuss here.

+## 9. A word on processing

+You may have noticed that a large portion of the optimizations we do are focused around not checking to see if we need to do work.

+This is essentially what active turfs are built around, and it's a somewhat unfinished project.
+There's still quite a few things in atmos, mostly machinery, that check each fire to see if they should be doing work.
+There's a general pattern to solving this sort of thing by the way, centralize the ways a bit of outside code can interact with a "thing", and then when the outside code does something that might warrant processing, start processing.

+This attitude needs to be applied to a few large targets, and you may see it crop up when reading through the code.
+Keep this in mind, and make sure to respect the rules that describe how to work with the object, or things will go to shit.

 ## Appendix A - Glossary